Azihadadi/ROS/README.md

 ## Procedure
 The source package is **ros_project** including **launch**, **params** and **maps** subdirectories. ros_project package is used as the main package which includes the required  launch files to do the steps.
 The first step for navigation is creating a 2D map using the data from the laser and the pose of the robot when it moves around the environment. **start_mapping.launch** is created in the **launch** folder to start **slam_gmapping** node.
 To visualize the navigation process, the **Rvis** tool is applied.
-So, In a new web shell, we run the below command.
+So, in a new web shell, we run the below command.

 `rosrun rviz rviz`